OreOliciouZ/LUXARA/README.md

 ## ⚖️ Legal

-By using **Missing Stars**, you agree to our [Terms of Service](https://github.com/OreOliciouZ/MSBot/blob/main/ToS.md) and [Privacy Policy](https://github.com/OreOliciouZ/MSBot/blob/main/PP.md).
+By using **LUXARA**, you agree to our [Terms of Service](https://github.com/OreOliciouZ/MSBot/blob/main/ToS.md) and [Privacy Policy](https://github.com/OreOliciouZ/MSBot/blob/main/PP.md).
 Please read them carefully.

 ---
 *Created with ❤️ by `oreoliciouz`*